KI7MT/wspr-analytics/scala/ConvertCsvParquet/README.md

 Process Steps to Create Parquet File(s)
 - Create a Spark Session
 - Add The Spot Schema
-- Read The CSV into DataSet
+- Read The CSV into a DataSet
 - Write Parquet File(s), please wait...

 Elapsed Time : 21.077 sec